spcourse/website/_schedules/Scientific Programming/index.md

 **Scientific Programming 1** is a beginner's course.
 We will teach you the basics of Python programming as well as several different ways of solving computational problems.
 After this course, we envision that you:

-- can transform the description of a simple algorithm into working code by combining basic program elements
+- can transform the description of a simple algorithm into working code by combining basic program elements;
-- can apply several scientific programming techniques from different areas of study
+- can apply several scientific programming techniques from different areas of study;
-- can use a couple of libraries in your program and know how to find and read documentation on other libraries
+- can use a couple of libraries in your program and know how to find and read documentation on other libraries;
-- can make your programs simpler and easier to read by employing a few standard tactics
+- can make your programs simpler and easier to read by employing a few standard tactics;
-- can trace and fix several common programming errors
+- can trace and fix several common programming errors.

-After **Scientific Programming 2** you should be able to independently tackle typically programming challenges that you might encounter in your field of studies/research.
+After **Scientific Programming 2** you should be able to independently tackle typical programming challenges that you might encounter in your field of studies/research.
 We will teach you more intermediate Python concepts.
 And some more advanced concepts pertaining to data analysis.
 After this course, we envision that you:

-- can use native python data structures (like sets, dictionaries, and tuples)
+- can use native python data structures (like sets, dictionaries, and tuples);
-- analyze the complexity of an algorithm
+- analyze the complexity of an algorithm;
-- quickly learn to use new python packages and know how to find documentation for them
+- quickly learn to use new python packages and know how to find documentation for them;
-- import and analyze data
+- import and analyze data;
-- create advanced plots
+- create advanced plots.

 For **Data Processing** you'll build your own toolkit of useful programs with which you can read, transform and analyze data that you might find in various scientific areas.
 After this course we envision that you:

-- you can read data into your programs from several structured standard formats
+- can read data into your programs from several structured standard formats;
-- you can transform data into a form suitable for further analysis by combining basic operators
+- can transform data into a form suitable for further analysis by combining basic operators;
-- you can build meaningful visualizations of your data
+- can build meaningful visualizations of your data;
-- you understand how to write programs that are easy to understand for yourself and other programmers
+- understand how to write programs that are easy to understand for yourself and other programmers;
-- you are capable of using advanced programming concepts (like object oriented programming)
+- are capable of using advanced programming concepts (like object oriented programming).

 ### Course materials {#materials}